SafeRoboticsLab/ECE346/ROS_Core/src/Labs/Lab1/README.md

 ```
 It will ask you for the login password for the Jetson: enter **nvidia** and you are all set.

-### Coding Remotely with VS Code ###
+### Coding Remotely and Collaborating with VS Code ###
 If you want to code directly on your laptop but have the code saved in Jetson directly, one solution is to SSH into the Jetson and use vim or nano through the terminal.
 On the other hand, if you enjoy using modern IDEs, [VS Code allows you to code remotely through SSH](https://code.visualstudio.com/docs/remote/ssh-tutorial).
+We also *highly recommend* for students to use the [VS Code Liveshare extension](https://marketplace.visualstudio.com/items?itemName=MS-vsliveshare.vsliveshare) in order to collaborate from multiple personal laptops (e.g. MacOS, Windows, Linux) to write and edit code that is then only executed by your lab group's laptop.

 ### Mini Truck + Laptop Network Communication via ROS ###
 Before we run any decision-making algorithms, we need to ensure our mini-truck knows where it is and can execute our control command.
 These functionalities have been built on your robot as ROS nodes.
 We also want to easily visualize the state and future plan of our robot on your own computers.
 Luckily, ROS has made this easy for us since it is naturally a distributed computing environment that can comprise hundreds of nodes across multiple machines with [network setups](http://wiki.ros.org/ROS/NetworkSetup).